Patient education: Locally advanced and inflammatory breast cancer (Beyond the Basics)

 After surgery, radiation therapy is recommended to women who had breast conserving surgery.
 This can significantly lower the chance that the tumor will come back in the remaining breast tissue.
 (See "Radiation therapy techniques for newly diagnosed, non-metastatic breast cancer".)

-Women who have had a mastectomy will likely receive radiation therapy to the chest wall and possibly to the lymph nodes as well.
+Women who have had a mastectomy will likely receive radiation therapy to the chest wall and likely to the lymph nodes as well.
 This is especially true if there were involved lymph nodes or inflammatory breast cancer.
 Having a combination of surgery and radiation therapy decreases the chance that the breast cancer will return in the breast or the chest wall.
 Radiation therapy is given every day (five days a week) for a period of six to seven weeks.
 (See "Adjuvant radiation therapy for women with newly diagnosed, non-metastatic breast cancer", section on 'Patients treated with mastectomy'.)

 INFLAMMATORY BREAST CANCER